 Can you be extraordinary for a child who needs an ordinary life?
-Foster carers help families that do not have support networks to care for their children in a time of crisis, whether it be for a night, a week or longer.
+We need foster carers to provide a safe and loving home for a night, a week or longer.

 Who can become a foster carer?

 Anyone aged over 21 years or older, with secure accommodation and appropriate space in the home can apply to become a foster carer with OzChild.
 Race, gender, marital status, employment, sexuality and religion do not affect a person’s eligibility to become a foster carer.

 OzChild provides full training and ongoing support with the aim of safely reuniting children back to their families.
 Foster carers receive 24/7 Case Manager and after hours support.

 In a recent carer survey, OzChild was ranked the highest overall foster care organisation providing support with measures including respect, support and communication.*